Enochsoul/soulbot-discord/README.md

 ---
 ### Cogs(New in 2.0):

 Want to load your own Cogs?
-Place the .py file in the cogs folder, and use the Cogs Admin module to load it and/or configure it to load on start.
-No bot restart required.
+Place the .py file in the cogs folder, configure it to load in the config file and restart the bot.

 I don't guarantee that any other cogs will work, but they should if they are written for the python discord module.
 This is just a side effect of how I decided to implement Cog loading.
 Use at your own risk.